 Ken Freirich is an entrepreneur/business executive with a passion for music and philanthropy.
 He has been playing drums and writing songs since he was eight years old and has had the pleasure and privilege of playing drums with The Who in L.A. as part of a charity event for Teen Cancer America and UCLA’s Breast Cancer Center.
 Pink, The Foo Fighters, and Kenny Loggins were all part of the event.

-A silver lining and unintended consequence of the COVID-19 quarantine for Ken was the inspiration to start the record label Better World Records LLC and the band Random Acts of Kindness to share his mission, lyrics, messages, and songs with the world.
+A silver lining of the COVID-19 pandemic for Ken was the inspiration to start the record label Better World Records LLC and the band Random Acts of Kindness to share his mission, lyrics, messages, and songs with the world.
 “Healthcare Workers Rock!” is the first track released by Better World Records, with more songs in the works.
-Both the label and band names reflect values that Ken embraces daily.

 Grateful for the financial aid that funded his education at Skidmore College, Ken established a business plan competition at his alma mater in 2010.
 The Freirich Business Plan Competition encourages Skidmore students to follow their passions and experience an entrepreneurial transformation, similar to his own experience of starting a business when he was a sophomore (a magazine for college students distributed in 35 colleges in 3 states).
 To date, 350 students and 225 businesses have participated in the competition.